meshde/submission-processor/README.md

     if provided, it can be either path to private key file or private key content
 - SUBMISSION_CREATE_TOPIC: Kafka topic related to Submission creation, default value is 'submission.notification.create'
 - AVSCAN_TOPIC: Kafka topic related to AV Scan, default value is 'avscan.action.scan'
-- ACCESS_KEY_ID: the AWS access key id
-- SECRET_ACCESS_KEY: the AWS secret access key

 - REGION: the AWS region
-- DMZ_BUCKET: the DMZ bucket
+- DMZ_BUCKET: the DMZ bucket on s3
-- CLEAN_BUCKET: the clean bucket
+- CLEAN_BUCKET: the clean bucket on s3
-- QUARANTINE_BUCKET: quarantine bucket
+- QUARANTINE_BUCKET: quarantine bucket on s3

 - SUBMISSION_API_URL: Submission API URL
 - ANTIVIRUS_API_URL: Antivirus API URL

+- AUTH0_URL: m2m Auth0 URL for Submission Service
+- AUTH0_AUDIENCE: m2m token audience
+- TOKEN_CACHE_TIME: m2m token cache valid time
+- AUTH0_CLIENT_ID: client id for m2m token
+- AUTH0_CLIENT_SECRET: client secret for m2m token
+- AUTH0_PROXY_SERVER_URL: proxy url for Auth0

+- dataDogEnabled: Enable/disable datadog tracing
+- lightStepEnabled: Enable/disable lightstep tracing
+- signalFXEnabled: Enable/disable signalfx tracing

+- datadog.service: Name of the service
+- datadog.hostname: Name of the host

+- lightStep.access_token: Your access token
+- lightStep.component_name: Your component name

+- signalFX.accessToken: Your access token
+- signalFX.url: URL of the SignalFX smart agent to send traces to

-Note that ACCESS_KEY_ID and SECRET_ACCESS_KEY are optional, if not provided, then they are loaded from shared credentials, see [official documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html)
+AWS ACCESS_KEY_ID and SECRET_ACCESS_KEY are loaded from shared credentials, see [official documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html)

 Also note that there is a `/health` endpoint that checks for the health of the app.
 This sets up an expressjs server and listens on the environment variable `PORT`.
 It's not part of the configuration file and needs to be passed as an environment variable